abrooks/activity-tracker/NOTES.md

 Because multiple instances may, exclusively in sequence, share the same daily file, we need to be sure that events are identified uniquely across instances (this assures that unrelated events are never upserted across tracker instances).
-We'll rely on the above described monotonic millisecond start times to uniquely identify events.
-This is built on the asumption that the activity tracker cannot be stopped and restarted within the same millisecond.
-(Currently running in the JVM, this seems absurdly reasonable.)
+We'll rely on UUIDs for identifying unique events.

 ## Event fields

 A every event must have the required fields:

+- :evt/id - #uuid
-- :evt/id - #inst (often same as event start)
+- :evt/start - #inst
 - :evt/src - com.foo.bar (max 256)
 - :evt/type - source specific (max 256)

 Events may also have the following fields:
-- :evt/start - #inst
 - :evt/end - #inst
 - :evt/name - string (may be truncated to make full payload 1024)
 - :evt/truncate - error string indicating truncation to max event size (see below)